m-clement/ProgrammingCR/README.md

 - Assigment Details
 	* Create a branch with 'git checkout -b my-first-branch'
 	* Reformat Week 4 as an objective
-	* Put the result of that to a git hub Pull Request
+	* Put the result of that to a github Pull Request
 	* CR instructor will accecpt those changes

 >We're currently in the vicinity of here